-Environmental Consultant and CEO, Macpresse West Africa Limited, Idowu Salawu has commended plans by the Oyo State Government to tap into renewable energy sources, such that it will come from utilization of landfill gas from Awotan dumpsite.
+Environmental Consultant and CEO, Macpresse West Africa Limited, Idowu Salawu has commended plans by the Oyo State Government to tap into renewable energy sources, such that it will come from the utilization of landfill gas from Awotan dumpsite.

 Oyo State is managing four dumpsites namely Ajakanga, Awotan, Aba-Eku, and Lapite.